Robert Mueller says Paul Manafort told 'discernible lies'

-Special counsel Robert S. Mueller III told a judge Friday that Paul Manafort, President Trump's former campaign chairman, told "multiple discernible lies" during interviews with prosecutors, including about his contacts with an employee who is alleged to have ties to Russian intelligence.
+Special counsel Robert Mueller III told a judge today that Paul Manafort, President Trump's former campaign chairman, told "multiple discernible lies" during interviews with prosecutors, including about his contacts with an employee who is alleged to have ties to Russian intelligence.

 The allegations came in a new court filing by the special counsel that pointed to some the questions prosecutors have been asking a key witness in their closely-held investigation into Russian interference in the 2016 campaign.

-Mueller's prosecutors filed a portion of the document under seal and redacted other key points from view, reports The Washington Post.
+Mueller's prosecutors filed a portion of the document under seal and redacted other key points from view.

 But they said that Manafort had told numerous lies in five different areas, including about his contacts with Konstantin Kilimnik, a Russian employee of Manafort's political consulting firm who prosecutors have said has Russian intelligence ties.
 Manafort met twice during the campaign with Kilimnik.